Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Gr αγροσ, Lat ager, Germ Acker “field” – common Turkic ek- (Chuv ak, akăr) “to sow”.
 The origin of Greek and Latin words is dark.

-Gr αιτεω “to ask” – Chuv vitěn “to entreat”, Tur ötünmek “to ask, to solicit”, OT ajit – “to ask, to question” Frisk didn't give sure etymology of the Greek word.
+Gr αιτεω “to ask” – Chuv vitěn “to entreat”, Tur ötünmek “to ask, to solicit”, OT ajit – “to ask, to question” Frisk didn't give a sure etymology of the Greek word.

 Gr ακακια, Lat acacia – “acacia” – common Türkic agač (yğa:č) “tree”.
 Frisk considers the Greek word as "Fremdwort".